theuves-projects/ecs-desired-count/README.md

 serverless deploy
 ```

-Use `serverless remove` to remove Serverless service.
+Use the `serverless remove` command to remove Serverless service.

 ## Requirements